mturvillehei/miapipeline/README.md

 - `--prefix_map`: The name of the prefix map to use (e.g., 'my_prefix_map').
 This should correspond to a folder in the `Prefixes` directory.
 - `--model`: The model to use for generating strings (e.g., 'mamba-3b').
+- `--num_strings`: The total number of strings to generate.
+If the number of strings is larger than the dataset size, prefixes will be used repeatedly.
 - `--batch_size`: The number of strings to generate in each batch (default is 10).
-- `--num_strings`: The total number of strings to generate.
+- `--max_length`: The maximum output length from the model (default is 20).
+The actual output length may not reach this length.

 The script performs the following steps:

 1. It parses the command-line arguments using `argparse`.
 2. It loads the prefix map and original map from the specified `prefix_map` directory.
 3. It initializes the specified model based on the `model` argument.
-4. It prepares the dataset by selecting a subset of the original map based on the `num_strings` argument.
-5. It processes the dataset in batches using the `batch_prompt` function:
+4. It processes the dataset in batches using the `batch_prompt` function:
+   - If `num_strings` is less than or equal to the dataset size, it generates outputs for the requested number of strings.
+   - If `num_strings` is greater than the dataset size, it implements wraparound to continue generating outputs from the beginning of the dataset until the desired number of strings is reached.
    - For each batch, it calls the appropriate `process_batch` function based on the model type (API or local).
    - The `process_batch` function passes the batch to the corresponding `process_api_batch` or `process_local_batch` function.
    - The `process_api_batch` function sends each entry's text to the API model and returns the generated output.
    - The `process_local_batch` function pads the input tokens, passes them to the local model, and returns the generated output.
-6. The generated output for each batch is collected and returned as the final output.
+5. The generated output for each batch is collected and returned as the final output.

 The script supports two types of models: